 We have been exploring the Branch theme in the Old Testament prophets.
-We saw that Jeremiah in 600 BC continued the theme (which Isaiah began 150 years earlier) and declared that this Branch would be a King.
-Previously we saw that Zechariah, following from Jeremiah predicted that this Branch would be named Jesus and that he would combine the roles of King and Priest into one – something that had never happened previously in Israelite history.
+We saw that Jeremiah in 600 BCE continued the theme (which Isaiah began 150 years earlier) and declared that this Branch would be a King.
+Then, Zechariah followed predicting that the name of this Branch would be Jesus.
+Additionally, he foresaw that the Branch would uniquely combine the roles of King and Priest.

 Now to Daniel.
-He lived in the Babylonian exile, being a powerful official in the Babylonian and Persian governments – and a Hebrew prophet.
+He lived in the Babylonian exile, being a powerful official in the Babylonian and Persian governments, as well as a Hebrew prophet.

-In this book, Daniel received the following message:
+In his book, Daniel received the following message:

 while I was still in prayer, Gabriel, the man I had seen in the earlier vision, came to me in swift flight about the time of the evening sacrifice.
 22 He instructed me and said to me, “Daniel, I have now come to give you insight and understanding.
 23 As soon as you began to pray, a word went out, which I have come to tell you, for you are highly esteemed.
 Therefore, consider the word and understand the vision:

 24 “Seventy ‘sevens’ are decreed for your people and your holy city to finish transgression, to put an end to sin, to atone for wickedness, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the Most Holy Place.